 Millennials' Unique Challenges

-The report recognizes that Millennials face a unique set of challenges that previous generations have not faced, including “the opioid crisis, the skyrocketing cost of education and housing, and entering the job market during the great recession.”
+The report recognizes that Millennials face a unique set of challenges that previous generations have not faced, including the prescription opioid crisis, the skyrocketing cost of education and housing, and entering the job market during the great recession.

 Millennials are also less likely than older generations to be married and make up the largest number of single mother households.
 Many Millennials are also less likely, when compared to their grandparents generation, to affiliate with other societal institutions such as political parties or places of worship, leaving Millennials without another source of support.